splynx/docs/files/en/addons_modules/cashdesk/cashdesk.md

 ![12.jpg](12.png)

-When the payment has been added, it appears in Splynx as a new transaction and also as a payment with comment, entered in Cashdesk.
+When the payment has been added, it appears in Splynx as a new transaction and a payment and also as a invoice .

 ![13.jpg](13.png)